-Transportation from Airport; to the Hotel; to the events Hotel Recommendation Reservations for the Memorial Dedication, and VFW/VDHA prime-rib dinner Directions to War Dogs Dedication VDHA Members - Who's Signed Up?
-LATEST NEWS & UPDATES !
-(Can I leave a tribute at the Memorial?)
+Transportation from Airport; to the Hotel; to the events Hotel Recommendation Reservations for the Memorial Dedication, and VFW/VDHA prime-rib dinner Directions to War Dogs Dedication Memorial VDHA Members - Who's Signed Up?
+LATEST NEWS & UPDATES!
+(Can I leave a tribute?
 The simple fact is: American War Dogs were left behind in Vietnam -- abandoned -- intentionally.
 About the War Dogs Memorial location - The first of two War Dogs Memorials will be unveiled on Presidents Day, 2000, at March Air Field (Air Reserve Base; adjoining the former AFB).

-As a former USAF K-9 handler (Đà Nàng, Blackie,1965-1966), I believe March Field Museum is the perfect location for the towering War Dog and Handler monument.
+As a former USAF K-9 Sentry Dog handler (Đà Nàng, Blackie 129X, 1965-1966), I believe March Field Museum is the perfect location for the towering War Dog and Handler monument.
 A prime location, both poetic and highly appropriate for honoring War Dogs and their partners.
 At sunset, the monument will silhouette against amber skies while quietly overlooking the green manicured lawns of our nation's largest veterans cemetery where over 114,000 are at final rest.
 The War Dog and Handler will symbolically watch over the park-like cemetery... while performing a last patrol on the outer perimeter around the giant Air Base, formerly known as March Air Force Base.

-Nàng AB early 1965 to Tan Son Nhut AB, late 1970).
+Photo: Blackie 129X, was put down after six years of faithful heroic service from Đà Nàng AB early 1965 to Tan Son Nhut AB, late 1970).
+War Dogs!
+Memorial March Field Museum

-As you can see by

-viewing the map (courtesy of Thomas Guide), March Field Museum is located exactly halfway between the Air Base's flight line and Riverside National Cemetery, which is only a stones throw from the museum grounds (for scale, the runway is 3 miles long!), and parallels the heavily traveled 215 Freeway.
+As you can see by viewing the map (courtesy of Thomas Guide), March Field Museum is located exactly halfway between the Air Base's flight line and Riverside National Cemetery, which is only a stones throw from the museum grounds (for scale, the runway is 3 miles long!), and parallels the heavily traveled 215 Freeway.
 You can also check out March Field Museum's WebPage for an aerial view of part of the grounds, and read about placing a tiled tribute on the grounds.
 I recommend the museum, have been there, and drive by it daily.

-Don Poss

-VDHA: Because of American War Dogs, there are thousands fewer names etched in stone on
+Don Poss VDHA: Because of American War Dogs, there are thousands fewer names etched in stone on The Wall.

-The Wall of the National Vietnam

-Veterans Memorial, at Constitutional Park, Washington, D.C..
+The Wall of the National Vietnam Veterans Memorial, at Constitutional Park, Washington, D.C..
 Ironically, at the end of the Vietnam War, military officials abandoned almost all the war dogs.
 VDHA writes, "Of the 10,000 men who served with K-9 units during the Vietnam War more than 265 were Killed in Action.
 Of the 4,000 Dogs that served, 281 were "Officially" listed as "Killed in Action", but only 190 were returned home at the end of the war.
 Over 500 dogs died on the battlefields of Vietnam."
 Nevertheless, there has been no tribute to these dogs until the Discovery Channel program, sponsored by Nature's Recipe, as envisioned and promoted by the Vietnam Dog Handler Association to raise the memorial's \$1,500,000!
 The second War Dogs Memorial is at Ft.
 Benning's Infantry Museum on the east coast.
 Proceeds from WAR DOGS project has helped fund the \$1,500,000 memorials to honor those heroic dogs and handlers who served in Vietnam.
 What's happening... and where?